Dynamics of ranking

 We solve the model analytically by introducing the displacement probability $\Prxt$ that an element with rank $r = R/N$ gets displaced to rank $x = X/N$ after a time $t$ (\fref{fig:figure2}b; uppercase/lowercase symbols denote integer/normalized ranks).
 Since for small $\Delta x = 1 / N$ the probability that at time $t$ an element has not yet been replaced is $e^{-\pnu t }$, we have

 Here, $\Lt = ( 1 - e^{-\ptau t } ) / N$ is the (rank-independent) probability that up until time $t$ an element gets selected and jumps to any other rank.
-Jumps have arbitrary length, so they form a Lévi random walk with step length exponent 0~\cite{shlesinger1993strange} (full derivation in \srefsi{4}).
-The probability $\Drxt = e^{-\ptau t} D(x, t) \Delta x$ that the element in rank $r$ gets displaced to rank $x$ after a time $t$ (due to Lévi walks of other elements) follows approximately the diffusion-like equation
+The length of jumps is uniformly distributed, so they can be thought of as a Lévy random walk with step length exponent 0~\cite{shlesinger1993strange} (full derivation in \srefsi{4}).
+The probability $\Drxt = D(x, t) \Delta x$ that the element in rank $r$ gets displaced to rank $x$ after a time $t$ (due to Lévy walks of other elements) follows approximately the diffusion-like equation

 where $\alpha = \ptau / N$.
 Since $\sum_x \Drxt = e^{-\ptau t }$, both $\Drxt$ and $D(x, t)$ are not conserved in time.
 Instead of a standard diffusion equation, \eref{eq:diffEq} is equivalent to the Wright-Fisher equation of random genetic drift in allele populations~\cite{chen2010fundamental,epstein2010wright}.
 The solution $D(x, t)$ of \eref{eq:diffEq} is well approximated by a decaying Gaussian distribution with mean $r$ and standard deviation $\sqrt{ 2 \alpha r (1 - r) t }$, i.e. a diffusion kernel (\fref{fig:figure2}b).
-Overall, local displacement makes elements slowly diffuse around their initial rank, while Lévi walks and the replacement dynamics reduces exponentially the probability that old elements remain in the ranking list.
+Overall, local displacement makes elements slowly diffuse around their initial rank, while Lévy walks and the replacement dynamics reduces exponentially the probability that old elements remain in the ranking list.

 An explicit expression for the displacement probability $\Prxt$ allows us to derive the mean flux